-For years our family has considered taking an Africa safari.
-I’ve researched on website, in guide books, you name it, I’ve looked for answers on how to plan a safari vacation.
+For years our family has considered taking an African safari.
+I’ve researched on websites, in guidebooks, you name it, I’ve looked for answers on how to plan a safari vacation.
 As it turns out, I may have been looking at the wrong places for the best safari in Africa.
 Thanks to Nadine of The Expat Mummy, I’m starting to realize that Nairobi might just be the best place to take an African vacation with kids.

 Table of Contents

 Kid Friendly Places in Nairobi

 Nairobi is real Africa.
 Not Africa with a European twist like Cape Town.
 Not a blending of cultures like Cairo with its deserts and Middle Eastern romance.
 A trip to Kenya is unlike anything you can image.